 Within 10 days of his treatment with the filtered music of the Electronic Ear® invented by Tomatis, Daniel lost all of the symptoms of dyslexic syndrome.
-Despite my considerable professional expertise in education, including dyslexic syndrome, the changes in Daniel astonished me.
+Despite my professional expertise in educational research, the changes in Daniel astonished me.
 “It’s like brain surgery,” Daniel said.
 He was a new person: calm, happy, confident, able to participate in adult conversations, able to sit and stand erect, to run without stumbling, to speak clearly and expressively, to write clearly, to meet social expectations, to read to himself silently, and suddenly able to grasp concepts like “gravity” that had made no sense to him until the intervention.

 The health of the middle and inner ear is essential to normal behaviour.
 The spectrum of human behaviour, including so-called “mental” illnesses, is generated in the ear.

-Most people do not realize that the condition of dyslexic syndrome is encompassing and can lead to much more serious syndromes, such as bipolarity, schizophrenia, and substance abuse.
-Most people do not realize that dyslexic syndrome often can be treated with high-frequency music.
-To learn more about both dimensions of dyslexia I invite you to read Daniel’s story of suffering and triumph and my journey towards a remarkable new understanding of human behavior in Listening for the Light, which is available at: http://www.northernlightbooks.ca
+Dyslexic syndrome is encompassing and can lead to much more serious syndromes, such as bipolarity, schizophrenia, and substance abuse.
+Most people do not realize that dyslexic syndrome can be treated with high-frequency music with a high probability of curing it.
+Dyslexia can be treated with a simpler and less costly method than the Tomatis Method.
+Daniel’s story of suffering and triumph and my journey towards a new understanding of human behavior are in Listening for the Light, which is available at: http://www.northernlightbooks.ca